 Episodes from these kakawins are depicted on temple reliefs throughout Central and East Java, particularly at Caṇḍi Panataran (c.
 12 km NE of Blitar, East Java, on the SW slope of the Kelud volcano), which was built over a period of more than two and a half centuries (in situ inscriptions range in date from śaka 1119 = 1197 A.D to śaka 1376 = 1454 A.D.).
 The main temple (dating from śaka 1269 = 1347 A.D. and thought to be the personal temple of Hayam Wuruk, the great king of Majapahit) ascends in three large terraces that bear sculptured reliefs on their walls.
 The 106 Rāmāyaṇa reliefs on the first terrace of the west front of the main temple read in counterclockwise order, starting and ending on the north side (Stutterheim 1925; Kieven 2013: 221-25); these are based on the Rāmāyaṇa Kakawin, unlike the Prambanan reliefs, showing that this had become the predominant version by then (Robson 1980: 12-13).
 The scenes begin with the arrival on Laṅkā of Hanumān and end with the death of Kumbhakarṇa.
 Hanumān is more prominent here than Rāma (Kieven 2011; cf. Stutterheim 1925: plates 105-210), as he is also elsewhere in East Java, shown for example in the appearance of statues of him in the Majapahit period (Klokke 2006; Kieven 2013: 221-35).
 For example, the SE gate at Trowulan, built in the 14th century, has a relief of Hanumān fighting a rākṣasa on the door frame in the same style as at Panataran.

 With the exception of Old Javanese, no written texts are earlier than the thirteenth century and evidence for the popularity of the Rāma story elsewhere in Southeast Asia continues to come from inscriptions and sculptures.
-At Khương Mỹ in central Vietnam (the ancient Campā) the basement of the southern temple in a group of three has incomplete remains of around ten sandstone relief sculptures of the Rāma story from the early tentheleven century along its southern side, with traces of Cam captions (Griffiths and others 2012: 239).
+At Khương Mỹ in central Vietnam (the ancient Campā) the basement of the southern temple in a group of three has incomplete remains of around ten sandstone relief sculptures of the Rāma story from the tenth or early eleventh century, with a text in old Cam above the reliefs naming the figures (Griffiths and others 2012: 239; Griffiths and others 2017).
 The scenes shown are: the sighting of the golden deer, its pursuit by Rāma, the abduction of Sītā, the intervention by Jaṭāyus, and Rāma and Lakṣmaṇa searching for Sītā; only the upper half remains of a panel showing a ten-headed Rāvaṇa addressing Sītā in the aśokavana.
 Levin (2008: 92-3) regards them as showing analogies to representations on early Cōḻa temples rather than to Java.
 A group of four reliefs from near Mỹ Sơn and Trà-kiệu, now in the Museum of Cham Sculpture, Đà Nẵng (formerly Tourane Museum), show standing figures of Rāma, Lakṣmaṇa and Hanumān, a seated Sītā, a three-headed and eight-armed figure who is presumably Rāvaṇa, and a figure brandishing a club (Boisselier 1963: 191-92; Guillon 2001: 132-33).